 Power-Actuated Pressure Relieving Valve

-Pressure Relieving Valve
+|Power-Actuated Pressure Relieving Valve

 |A Safety, Relief or Safety-Relief Valve whose movements to open or close are fully controlled by a power source.The valve may discharge to atmosphere or a lower pressure container.
 The effect of downstream conditions on the valve’s discharge capacity must be taken into account.The over-pressure signal to the Power-Actuated Pressure Relieving Valves shall override all other signals.nstall a pipe of at least NPS 3/4” to a safe point of discharge.

 |For automatically controlled Forced-Flow Steam Generators with no fixed steam or waterline, one or more Power-Actuated Pressure Relieving Valves, that receive a control signal to open when the maximum allowable working pressure at the superheater is exceeded, may also be used.The total combined Power-Actuated Pressure Relieving Valve capacity shall be more than 10% the maximum design steaming capacity of the boiler.An isolating outside-screw-and-yoke or ball valve may be installed between the boiler and Power-Actuated Pressure Relieving Valve if a same capacity “redundant” Power-Actuated Pressure Relieving Valve is also installed to the boiler.The Isolation Valve port area shall by the same or greater than that of the Power-Actuated Pressure Relieving Valve’s inlet.Ball type Power-Actuated Pressure Relieving Isolation Valves must include a method of identifying if the valve is open or closed.If the Isolation Valve is power actuated a manual override mechanism must be provided.
 Power-Actuated Pressure Relieving Valves discharging intermediate pressure and incorporated into the start-up/bypass systems of the boiler do not need to be capacity certified, but shall be marked, with the capacity rating by the valve manufacturer.

 |The combined spring-loaded safety valves and power-actuated pressure relieving capacity (installed under PG-67.4.1), shall be more than 100% of the max. designed steaming capacity of the boiler.Less than 30% of the total relieving capacity shall be allowed for the power-actuated pressure relieving valves.Any or all of the spring-loaded safety valves may be set above the maximum allowable working pressure of the parts to which they are connected, but the set pressures shall be such that when all of these valves (together with the power-actuated pressure relieving valves) are in operation the pressure will not rise more than 20% above the maximum allowable working pressure of any part of the boiler, except for the steam piping between the boiler and the prime mover.

 |When stop valves are installed in the water-stream flow path between any two sections of a forced-flow steam generator with no fixed steam and waterline the following shall apply:

 |The power-actuated pressure relieving valves(s) required by PG-67.4.1 shall also receive a control impulse to open when the maximum allowable working pressure of the component, having the lowest pressure level upstream to the stop valve, is exceeded.

 |The spring-loaded safety valves shall be located to provide the pressure protection requirements in PG-67.4.2 or PG-64.3.

 Blowoff & Blowdown Valves